 STEP THREE: Click to review your VIDEOS.

 There are instructional videos for each of your books and songs, as well as fun music videos and music-only videos for each book.
 Download this movie link document to your SING.PLAY.LOVE. desktop or iPad document folder for quick reference.

 Goddard School's Objectives for Development and Learning have been aligned with SING.PLAY.LOVE. targeted learner goals for the age group you teach.
 You now have a new "tool box" of materials and strategies to support the skills you already prioritize.
 Print a copy of this document for quick reference.

-STEP SEVEN: Read your TEACHING GUIDES.
+STEP SIX: Read your TEACHING GUIDES.

 Review your SING.PLAY.LOVE.
 MOTOR SONG KIT to prepare to teach your new songs.
 The guide provides lyrics, learner goals, and suggestions for incorporating simple props and supplies to enhance the fun and learning.